 Gingerbread is Not Part of a Squirrel’s Natural Diet

-What happens is that the gingerbread sits in the squirrel’s stomach and ferments, causing the poor little critter to have a belly ache.
+Gingerbread is not part of a squirrel’s natural diet, so they can’t digest it properly.
+The gingerbread sits in the squirrel’s stomach and ferments, causing the poor little critter to have a belly ache.

 Gingerbread is Hard to Digest